How do I know if booking is open?

 Can I see the sketches ahead of time?

-For flash pieces you can see the sketches on my website, but for thresholds I actually don't prepare sketches ahead of time.
-I prefer to start drawing once we are in the room together... this way we are able to talk and respond in real time, and the drawings can be informed by our energetic connection, the placement, your thoughts....
+For thresholds I actually don't prepare sketches ahead of time.
+I prefer to start drawing once we are in the room together.
+This way we are able to talk and respond in real time, and the drawings can be informed by our energetic connection, the placement, your thoughts.... this isn't everyone's cup of tea and that is a-ok!
+But something about the openness is integral to how the magic happens for me.
+I'd say if this spontaneity doesn't sound comfortable for you, there may be a better fit out there in another tattooer's process.
+I encourage you to explore!

 What were the sigils and why did you stop doing them?

 Sigils (pronounced sih - jils) are magic symbols meant to contain a power, energy, or purpose, unique and legible only to the creator.
-I didn't invent this practice, a friend of mine who practices witchraft taught me about it.
-Shortly thereafter, my roommate drew one for herself asked me to tattoo it on her... and that's how the two practices became folded together.
+I didn't invent this practice - a friend of mine who practices witchcraft taught me about it when I was first dipping back into drawing.
+My roommate drew one for herself asked me to tattoo it on her... and that's how the two practices of sigil-making and tattooing became folded together.

-I've been crafting sigils and tattooing them for 3 years.
-It has taught me a tremendous ammount: how to hold an intimate and safe environment for another person's emotioinal process; how to balance my aesthetic boundaries with the collaborative nature of this design process; how to step into my own internal guidance (and seek continueing education) in order to deepen the way I work with energy, magic, communication, and healing...
+I worked with clients on crafting and tattooing sigils for 3 years.
+It taught me a tremendous amount: how to hold an intimate and safe environment for another person's emotional process; how to balance my aesthetic boundaries with the collaborative nature of design; how to step into my own internal guidance (and seek continuing education) to deepen the way I work with energy, magic, communication, and healing...

 Will you ever come back to doing sigils?